TheArturthur/CoppermindScraper/Cosmere/Jah Keved.md

 Though the Horneater Peaks are nominally part of Jah Keved, the Unkalaki have their own language, system of beliefs and government, and don't seem to see themselves as Veden citizens.
 However, the Veden still claim the right to levy troops from among them in times of war.

 ## Notable citizens
-For a full list see, see :Category:Veden.
+For a full list, see :Category:Veden.

 [[Shallan Davar\|Shallan Davar]], the first [[Order of Lightweavers\|Lightweaver]] of the new generation of [[Knights Radiant\|Knights Radiant]]
 The rest of the [[House Davar\|Davar household]], including the father, [[Lin Davar\|Lin]], as well as his four sons [[Wikim\|Wikim]], [[Jushu\|Jushu]], [[Balat\|Balat]] and [[Helaran\|Helaran]]